Getting Found in Local Searches: A Google Business Profile Guide for Architecture Firms

 How to Set Up Your Google Business Profile

-• A Google Account: ideally with a business domain; e.g., if your studio is THD Architects, [email protected] looks more professional than Gmail
+• The Google Account is ideally with a business domain; e.g., if your studio is THD Architects, [email protected] looks more professional than Gmail

-• Relevant Business Information: Your business name, address, phone number, and website
+• For relevant business information, you’ll want to have your business name, address, phone number, and website at the ready

 Step 1: Sign in to Google Business Profile